lwillard/fallout_sim/README.md

 ## Citation

-If you use this simulator in research, please cite:
+If you use this simulator in research, it would be nice if you cite:

 ```
 Fallout Simulator v2025.2
-GPU-accelerated Lagrangian particle dispersion model with OPEN-RISOP support
-[Your Institution/Author Information]
+Lane Willard

 ```

 ## License

-[Specify your license here]
+MIT License

 ## Support